 Please contact Reggie at ceo@BlackDoctor.org.

-In his current role, Mr. Lane oversees all online and offline marketing efforts, traditional and new media, while forging creative ways to strategically deliver relevant health content in a contemporary, pop-culture society.
-Mr. Lane also teaches digital marketing to various faith-based and community institutions, creates branded networking events, and sits on the board for various organizations.
+In his current role, Mr. Lane oversees all online and offline marketing efforts, traditional and new media, while forging creative ways to strategically over-deliver on KPIs from BDO’s Fortune 50 advertisers.
+Mr. Lane also teaches digital marketing to various faith-based and community institutions, creates branded networking events, and sits on the board for various community empowerment organizations.

 Jade Curtis is a proud Chicago-born and Flossmoor-raised writer, wellness advocate, and media professional.
 Over the past half-decade, Jade has broadened her expertise and expanded her network in the health media space.
 She has explored several areas in the health media industry, including marketing, technology, and finally editorial where she found a passion for health and wellness journalism and content creation.